Mugdock Castle: History

 The lands of Mugdock were a property of the Grahams from the mid-13th century, when David de Graham of Dundaff acquired them from the Earl of Lennox.
 It is possible that the castle was built by his descendant, Sir David de Graham (d.
 1376), or by his son in 1372.
 In 1458, the lands were erected into the Barony of Mugdock.
 Later, in 1505, the Grahams were created Earls of Montrose.

 The most famous of the Montrose Grahams, James Graham, 1st Marquess of Montrose, may have been born at Mugdock Castle in 1612.
 During the Bishops' Wars, a prelude to the Wars of the Three Kingdoms, Montrose briefly supported the Covenanters.
 He was imprisoned in Edinburgh in 1641 for intrigues against Archibald Campbell, 1st Marquess of Argyll, who was to become his arch-enemy.
 While Montrose was in prison, Lord Sinclair sacked Mugdock.
 Montrose returned there, however, until 1644 when he began his Royalist revolt, becoming the King's commander in Scotland.
 Mugdock was sacked again that year.
 Following the defeat of Charles I, Montrose was executed in 1650, and the lands were forfeited to the Marquess of Argyll.
 In 1661 Argyll too was executed, and Mugdock was returned to the Grahams, who restored the castle over a two-year period, building a mansion within the old castle walls.
 In 1682 the Grahams bought Buchanan Auld House near Drymen, a dwelling more fitting the title of "Marquess", though the family's official seat was kept at Mugdock Castle for a some time.

 A terraced walled garden, incorporating a summer house, was built to the east of the castle in the 1820s.
 Local historian John Guthrie Smith (1834–1894), a relative of the Smith family of nearby Craigend Castle, leased the house from 1874.
 He had the 17th-century mansion demolished, and commissioned a Scottish baronial style house to be built in the ruins of the old castle.
 It was designed by architects Cambell Douglas & Sellars, and was extended to designs by James Sellars in the 1880s.

 During World War II the house was requisitioned for use by the government.
 In 1945, Hugh Fraser (later Lord Fraser), owner of the large retail chain now known as House of Fraser, purchased Mugdock Castle from the Duke of Montrose.
 The 19th-century Mugdock House burned down in 1966, along with the remaining 16th-century outbuildings.
 In 1981 Lord Fraser's son Sir Hugh Fraser, 2nd Baronet, gifted the castle and the surrounding estate to Central Regional Council for use as a country park.

-In 2022 the dignity 'Baron of Mugdock' was transferred by assignation to Prince Luciano Francesco Silighini Garagnani Lambertini, Lord of Ufford Hall.
+In 2022 the dignity 'Baron of Mugdock' was transferred by assignation to Luciano Francesco Silighini Garagnani Lambertini, Lord of Ufford Hall.
 The estate remains as Mugdock Country Park, and the ruins are publicly accessible.
 The remaining tower of the 14th-century castle has been renovated as a museum.
 The castle is protected as a scheduled monument.